About Housing Benefit and Council Tax Support

 Who can claim

-You may be able to claim Housing Benefit or Council Tax Support if you're on a low income.
+You may be able to claim Housing Benefit or Council Tax Support if you're on a low income and your savings or investments are under £16,000.

 You need to rent your home to qualify for Housing Benefit.
 You can't get Housing Benefit if you're a homeowner, but there is other financial help available for homeowners.